 Thrift shopping may not be the first thing that comes to mind when you hear the words “revamp your closet,” but it is certainly one of the more economic solutions to your clothing blues.
 Now you can feel more confident and blow your classmates out of the water with your new style.
 Suddenly, you appreciate the opportunity to buy high-quality clothes at lower prices, especially when your personal brand starts to show through.

 In the real world, you want to look put-together and confident, whether you’re walking into a job interview or going out on a date.
-Now that you have the tools to keep your closet updated without breaking the bank, you can rest easy knowing you’ve already taken the first few steps towards building your personal brand, and your confidence.
+Now that you have the tools to both keep your closet updated and re-organize your closet without breaking the bank, you can rest easy knowing you’ve already taken the first few steps towards building your personal brand, and your confidence.